JimLynchCodes/Titanium-Lambda/README.md

 `npm i serverless -g`

-You will also need to provide access to the cli tools so they can push to your AWS account.
+You will also need to provide your access keys to the AWS cli tool so that serverless knows to push to _your_ AWS account.
 This can be done with the aws cli _configure_ command:

 `aws configure`